Imagine the following scenario: You’ve got a great B2B product or service (think of your best one), and you’re ready to sell it.

 The good news?
 You’re already sitting on them right now.

 The first is quality data.
-Predictive models are totally reliant upon the quality of the underlying data in your CRM and marketing automation systems.
+Predictive models, and artificial intelligence more generally, are totally reliant upon the quality of the underlying data in your CRM and marketing automation systems.
 If – as is inevitably the case – a proportion of your data is either inaccurate or has for various reasons become obsolete, that will skew the model and lessen its effectiveness.
-It’s one of the key challenges of AI for B2B marketing.
+It’s one of the key challenges for B2B marketers right now.

-One-off or periodical enrichment is only a start, though.
+One-off or periodical data enrichment isn’t enough, though.
 Real time and on-demand enrichment is the only way to counteract the surprisingly rapid deterioration B2B databases tend to undergo.

 The final ingredient requires even less effort: the collective knowledge and experience of your team.